Carmy Berzatto: Smoking

 Carmy was a compulsive cigarette smoker for most of his adult life and into the first two seasons of the show.
 His cousin Stevie described Carmy as smelling, generally, like "pledge week at a Sicilian fraternity...sweat, death, lemons, garlic...oh, and the most cigarettes."
-Carmy quit smoking in episode one of season three, "Tomorrow," seemingly newly disgusted by the sight of a stub-filled ashtray left in the restaurant overnight (but in actuality mostly disgusted with himself).
+Carmy quit smoking in season 3, "Tomorrow," seemingly newly disgusted by the sight of a stub-filled ashtray left in the restaurant overnight.
 Carm started working nicotine-replacement gum as intensely as he once burned tobacco.
 He told Chi-Chi (Christopher Zucchero) that he was doing it to save the five minutes it takes to smoke, and he told Sydney he still thought about it, but "only every 10 seconds."
 The gum regimen and Carmy's determination to clean up his act seemingly worked to break the long-held habit, but he picked it up again in the season-four finale, "Goodbye," when novice Sydney, feeling "abandoned and enraged," inexplicably took up smoking, apparently driven by a combination of spite and nostalgia.
 Carmy resentfully joined her, lighting her up and later feeding her lit cigarettes while he continued to verbally deconstruct his relationship with Richie.
+He smokes again in season 5, but also tells Sydney he doesn't smoke anymore while cleaning cigarette butts out of the outside drain.